dourbit/blesstheos/README.md

 Run any `install` scripts after sourcing the above or with a new shell.
 A changed prompt would be a good indicator / confirmation to begin with.
+It's a good idea to run any sudo command before running scripts that need sudo, e.g. `sudo ls` so that the password prompt does not trip-up the install.
 I basically start a new shell after each step to confirm it was successful.
 Sometimes installs depend on other installs, here is an example order: